kescardoso/cryptopedia/README.md

 3.  **Recover Password:** the register and login system used in this version is a lightweight and straightforward py-mongo method based on user-sessions.
 For a more sophisticated and robust user system, Flask-Login has more secure options for the register, login, and password handling, including the option for recovering passwords with temporary session tokens.

-4.  **Secure SSL Certificate:** for users to feel confidente using private information such as email and Password on this app, and also to increase website credibility.

-5.  **Translations:** translations to both French and Portuguese are planned for future versions of this project.
+4.  **Translations:** translations to both French and Portuguese are planned for future versions of this project.

 ## Technologies Used